10th Barbara Lynch Charity Regional Youth Circuit (Region 3)

 Events will be mixed if less than 5 fencers of either gender

 Seeding for pool round is based on the Current National Youth Ranking (as of Dec 19, 2014) according to age group and weapon, then letter ranking with year classification, then fencers with neither points nor classification.
 Fencers with equal classifications will be randomized within each classification.
-Only ratings and points standings listed on the USFA website will be used.
-Current ratings: https://member.usfencing.org/search/members.
-Current point standings: https://member.usfencing.org/search/members
+Only ratings and points standings listed on the USA Fencing website will be used.
+Current ratings: https://member.usafencing.org/search/members.
+Current point standings: http://www.usafencing.org/current-point-standings

 Each event consists of two rounds (pools and DE (direct elimination).